Anwaribra/Real-time-Forex-Data-Pipeline/README.md

 ## Overview

-A comprehensive data engineering solution that fetches, processes, and analyzes real-time currency exchange rates.
+A comprehensive data analytics engineering solution that fetches, processes, and analyzes real-time currency exchange rates.
 The pipeline ingests data from the Alpha Vantage API, processes it through a multi-stage ETL workflow, and stores it in a Snowflake data warehouse.
 The entire process is orchestrated using Apache Airflow with full monitoring and error handling.

 ## Pipeline Architecture